MrFreex/math-and-crypting/README.md

 We decided to do something newer, related to our school studies: IT.

 It is now available to everyone and open source!
 Enjoy knowing how we built it.

-P.S. : The "base.js" source code was taken from this repo: https://github.com/denysdovhan/rsa-labwork